GFAmsterdam/School_District_Analysis/README.md

 The overall percentage passing rate dropped from 90% to 65% when the 9th grade scores were replaced with NaN in the analysis.
 While average reading and math scores were not effected to a hugely discernible degree, the passing rate percentage for math and reading individually and overall were greatly effected.
 Dropping from the 90's to the 60's.

 ### How does replacing the ninth-grade scores affect the following:
+ Even with replacing the 9th grade scores, Thomas High School is still in the Top 5 Performing high schools in the district.

 ### Math and reading scores by grade

 ### Scores by school spending